zoecolombet/NOVA_NDNS_code/README.md

 This repository contains the following files:

     NOVA_NDNS_code_Z&Y.R : codes for the classification, waves 1 to 11
-    NDNS_NOVA_DATABASE.new2023 : database classifying every NDNS food and drinks into the NOVA classification
+    NDNS_NOVA_DATABASE.new2023 : database classifying every NDNS food and drink into the NOVA classification NDNS NOVA classification Y&Z : pdf for the classification, waves 1 to 11